DDDDDelta/Deltas_Chess/README.md

 # Deltas_Chess
-Deltas-Chess is a small and efficient chess game built using C++ language and the SDL library.
+Deltas-Chess is a small and efficient chess game built using Qt Framework and C++ programming language.
 It focuses on being fully object-oriented and aims to provide an enjoyable chess-playing experience.

 ## Features